rjrodger/gubu/README.md

   let node = buildize(this, shape)
   node.r = false

-  // Mark Skip as explicit => do not insert empty arrays and objects. node.o = true
+  // Do not insert empty arrays and objects. node.p = true

   return node
 }